Current U-M policy on face-coverings and masks

 - Wear a mask in public settings when around people who don’t live in your household, especially when it may be difficult for you to stay six feet apart.

 - Make sure the mask covers your mouth, nose and chin, with no side gaps.

 - Don't wear vented masks because they release unfiltered air.

 - Don’t put the mask around your neck or up on your forehead,

 - Don’t touch the front of the mask, and, if you do, wash your hands or use hand sanitizer to disinfect.

 - Discard disposable masks into a trash can.
 Do not recycle and do not litter.

 *Adapted from the CDC's How to Wear Masks

-Want to know more about who, why or when to wear a face mask?
+Want to know more about wearing a mask?